-"If things are cheaper in Liverpool than in London, I shall prefer buying there, and if I have too many bank-notes, I shall send them to Liverpool in payment,"-provided they can circulate there.
-If they can, Liverpool will partake with London in the increase of circulation, but it is not improbable that a Liverpool banker will find an opportunity of persuading the p.
-76. Bosanquet, p.
-77.

-people of Liverpool, that his note will answer their purposes as well as the Bank of England note\; he will, therefore, possess himself of it for one of his own, and will send it to London, thus will the circulation of Liverpool be increased by the issues of the Bank of England; and thus Mr. Bosanquet is mistaken, when he observes1 that "they may restrict, but can never augment, one shilling the circulation of the Liverpool banks."
-The Committee having "assumed as an axiom, that country bank paper is a superstructure raised on the foundation of the paper of the Bank of England," Mr. Bosanquet asks, where they have learnt this?
-"They learned from Mr. Stuckey," he continues, "a considerable and experienced banker in Somersetshire, that his houses regulate their issues by the assets they have in London to pay them, consisting of stock, exchequer bills, and other convertible securities, without much reference to the quantity of Bank of England notes or specie which they have, although they always keep a quantity of both to pay occasional demands.
-What is there in this evidence to sanction the opinion, that bank-notes either generate or limit country notes?"
+"If things are cheaper in Liverpool than in London, I shall prefer buying there, and if I have too many bank-notes, I shall send them to Liverpool in payment,"2-provided they can circulate there.
+If they can, Liverpool will partake with London in the increase of circulation, but it is not improbable that a Liverpool banker will find an opportunity of persuading the people of Liverpool, that his note will answer their purposes as well as the Bank of England note; he will, therefore, possess himself of it for one of his own, and will send it to London, thus will the circulation of Liverpool be increased by the issues of the Bank of England; and thus Mr. Bosanquet is mistaken, when he observes 1 that "they may restrict, but can never augment, one shilling the circulation of the Liverpool banks."
+The Committee having "assumed as an axiom, that country bank paper is a superstructure raised on the foundation of the paper of the Bank of England," Mr. Bosanquet asks, 2 where they have learnt this?
+"They learned from Mr. Stuckey," he continues, "a considerable and experienced banker in Somerset- shire, that his houses regulate their issues by the assets they have in London to pay them, consisting of stock, exchequer bills, and other convertible securities, without much reference to the quantity of Bank of England notes or specie which they have, although they always keep a quantity of both to pay occasional demands.3 What is there in this evidence to sanction the opinion, that bank-notes either generate or limit country notes?"

 It may, I think, be shewn, that the increased issues of the Bank would induce Mr. Stuckey, or any other country banker, to increase the amount of his issues, although he kept precisely the securities which he has enumerated.
 There would be such a demand for country notes, in consequence of the alteration of prices in London, that a country banker would be enabled to obtain bills upon London in return for his notes.
-With the produce of the bills he might possess himself of a larger sum p.
-77. Ricardo here omits two sentences.
-'Minutes of Evidence', p.
-212.
+With the produce of the bills he might possess himself of a larger sum of stock, exchequer bills, &c. the foundation being thus increased, the superstructure might be further raised.